-Figure 4 Predicted Filter Performance - Contrast Increase
+Figure 4: Predicted Filter Performance - Contrast Increase

-Worth noting here is that delivering the largest contrast increase is not enough to make a filter your best choice.
-For example even though the Quad V2 and Quad Ultra are predicted to deliver superior contrast on reflection nebulae under dark skies, those two filters require significantly longer exposure times than the L-QEF, so the contrast improvement may not be worth it from a practical stand point.
-The % Luminous Transmissivity (%LT), a general measure of how much light is getting through a filter, has been calculated for the tested filters as follows: L-QEF 33%, Quad ALP 35%, Quad V2 13%, and Quad Ultra 4%.
-These values of %LT are calculated for a modern back-illuminated CMOS sensor.
-The UV/IR Cut filter included in Figure 4 has a %LT of 53%.

-Another measure of a filter's performance is how it impacts image signal-to-noise ratio (SNR).
-By reducing the signal contribution due to LP, a filter has the potential to improve SNR and thus reduce the time required to acquire image data.
-Figure 5 presents the predicted SNR of a single image frame assuming a fixed sub-exposure time.
-The SNR values are calculated relative to no filter having a value of 1.0.
-Thus a value greater than one means the filter improves SNR, and a value below one means it makes the SNR worse.
-On emission nebulae all of the filters considered improve SNR, with the extent again varying with filter pass band width - narrower bands give a better SNR.
 On galaxies, none of the filters improve SNR, with the reduction in SNR being worse the lower the filter's %LT.
 Under heavy LP the Quad ALP presents a bit of an exception, as with a OSC camera it delivers the lowest reduction in SNR of the quad filters down to a NELM of +6, after which the L-QEF is the better of the quads.

 SNR values below one are also predicted for all the quad filters on reflection nebulae.
 In this case there are no exceptions; the least reduction in SNR is achieved with the filter having the largest %LT.
 The implication of a reduction in SNR versus the no filter case is that longer exposure times will be required to achieve the desired final image SNR.
 This increase in exposure time, both sub-exposure and total integrated, may be worth it if the filter is able to deliver an increase in contrast.

-Imaging Results:
+Imaging Results

-Image data was collected using a ZWO ASI533MC Pro OSC camera, and William Optics FLT98 triplet apochromatic refractor (f/6.3).
-Images were all collected from my backyard in central Ottawa, Canada where the NELM due to light pollution is +2.9 on average.
+Image data was collected using a ZWO ASI533MC Pro OSC camera, and William Optics FLT98 triplet apochromatic refractor (f/6.3). mages were all collected from my backyard in central Ottawa, Canada where the NELM due to light pollution is +2.9on average.

 Images of four different deepsky object were captured, all on the night of November 20th as follows: IC410 Tadpole Nebula, M33 Triangulum Galaxy, M45 Pleiades Cluster, and M42 Orion Nebula.
-The images were generated by live stacking enough frames in Sharpcap to produce a ten minute total exposure.
+The images were generated by live stacking enough frames in SharpCap to produce a ten minute total exposure.
 Sub-exposure time was varied according to filter %LT so that overall frame exposure was similar between filters.

 The resulting colour images are provided in Figures 6 to 9.
 All the images have had their histograms adjusted in exactly the same way using Fitswork v4.47, so that they provide as fair a visual comparison as possible.
 GraXpert was also used to remove any gradients that may have been present in the images.
 Recall that I have used the IDAS NB-1 filter as a proxy for the Quad V2 since they have very similar transmission spectra.